czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 "You really hurt me, you must know.
 I thought it was so special, that first time we kissed.
 But then you started disappearing for days at a time to practice.
 I felt I was losing you.
 I needed a clean break.
-But I was so happy it worked out for you--at that concert.
+But I was so happy it worked out for you—at that concert.
 I wasn't sure I had done the right thing."

 "What are you talking about?"
 I said.